Aristagoras: Aftermath

-Aristagoras, seeing the rebellion falling to pieces around him, and little help forthcoming from the Greeks, began looking for a shelter to which he could execute a strategic retreat.
+Well before the revolt collapsed, Aristagoras began looking for a shelter to which he could execute a strategic retreat.
 He and his men resolved on Myrcinus in Thrace, which had been an Ionian stronghold in the abortive Persian invasion of Scythia.
-He put Pythagoras, “a man of distinction,” in charge of Miletus and set sail for Thrace, where he attempted to establish a colony on the Strymon river, at the same site as the later Athenian colony of Amphipolis.
+He put Pythagoras, "a man of distinction", in charge of Miletus and set sail for Thrace, where he attempted to establish a colony on the Strymon river, at the same site as the later Athenian colony of Amphipolis.

 The Thracians, not now disposed to tolerate any further presence of Greeks in their country, opposed this incursion.
-He gained control of the territory but later, while besieging a neighbouring town, Aristagoras was killed in battle.
+He gained control of the territory but later, while besieging a neighboring town, Aristagoras was killed in battle.

 Expecting a swift Persian victory, Aristagoras had hoped to establish a redoubt of Ionians, who would come to the assistance of Miletus at a later time.
 By an accidental sequence of historical events his reputation drew the ire of his main historian, Herodotus of Halicarnassus, an Ionian partisan, to such a degree that it suffers yet.

-Although a champion of freedom, Aristagoras is the only man in all his histories that Herodotus openly calls a coward, blaming his supposed flight for the defeat of the revolt.
-The revolt apparently intensified and spread into the islands.
-Aristagoras had no way of knowing that he would have been in the van of it, or that the Thracians would not allow a redoubt.
+In the last months of the failing revolt, the Persians were reconquering the rebel Ionians city by city.
+When all was nearly lost, the Persian king Darius was convinced by Histiaeus that he could settle the conflict and now should be sent back to Miletus.